Emulsification, Dispersion, Agglomeration

 Institute of Mechanical Process Engineering (IMVT)

-Multiphase systems are very important in the chemical, pharmaceutical and foody industry.
+Multiphase systems are very important in the chemical, pharmaceutical and food industry.
 The IMVT therefore conducts research in the fields of emulsification, dispersion and agglomeration.

 Emulsion